Employability and Skills Summit - 2019

 Non-Member Price: £75.00+VAT

-The 2019 Summit will show how the region can address this challenge with the aim of developing an environment where there is a bright future for our local economies, communities, young people and those furthest away from the job market.
+Delivering against the Chamber goal to “Support the development of current and future workforce in the East Midlands” the 2019 Summit will show how the region can address this challenge, creating an environment where there is a bright future for our local economies, communities, young people and those furthest away from the job market.

-When looking at our Q1 Quarterly Economic Survey in relation to business investment intentions we are seeing a downward trend across the board, of particular concern is businesses intentions to invest in training - this score is the lowest it has been since immediately after the referendum in the summer of 2016 and comes at a time when recruitment difficulties continue to rise.
+- Investment intentions - we are seeing a downward trend across the board, of particular concern is businesses intentions to invest in training - this score is the lowest it has been since immediately after the referendum in the summer of 2016 and comes at a time when recruitment difficulties continue to rise.

-Through a number of keynote presentations, panel discussions and workshops the Summit will explore the implications of these findings, focussing on two key themes: Bridging the Gap: Improving the link between education and employers and How do we deliver the workforce employers in the East Midlands demand.
+Through a number of keynote presentations, panel discussions and workshops the Summit will explore the implications of the survey findings, focusing on two key themes: Bridging the Gap: Improving the link between education and employers and How do we deliver the workforce employers in the East Midlands demand.

 In conjunction with the OECD, this landmark report looks at how to prepare the leaders of the future for the challenges and opportunities presented by the fourth industrial revolution.
 Concluding that the skills mismatch observed in the labour market has its roots in primary school, and that giving all children, regardless of gender and social background, the same chance to meet professionals in a variety of fields is the key to widening their view of the world of work.